How to Arrange Furniture: No-Fail Tricks

 Living Room Furniture Arranging: Fireside Chats

 For face-to-face chats, place seating no more than 8 feet apart.
 In a large living room, use furniture to create comfortable islands.
-Face two sofas in the center of a room, and place a group chairs and side tables at one end to create a separate conversation area.
+Face two sofas in the center of a room, and place a group of chairs and side tables at one end to create a separate conversation area.
+A furniture arrangement that encourages conversation is the best kind for making memories in your home.

 Living Room Furniture Arranging: Small Spaces

 Arranging any living room furniture is challenging, but it can be even harder to learn how to arrange living room furniture in a rectangular room.
-Whether your living room is long and narrow or boxy, these tricks work especially well in tight quarters.
-Watch and see how they work their magic.
+Whether your living room is long and narrow or boxy, these small-space furniture arranging tricks work especially well in tight quarters.
+Watch and see how they work their magic on small living room furniture arrangement.

 Living Room Furniture Arranging: Room to Move